 Can Beavers Restore far-West Texas?
 Chris Gill on April 12, 2017 Two so-called invasive species, cattle and beavers, have the power to restore desert habitats.
-Category: ASSORTED, CATTLE, HABITAT RESTORATION, INVASION BIOLOGY, WILDLIFE & HUNTING Tag: "Invasion Biology", animal development, Bio-Diversity, Conservation, Erosion Control, Grazing, habitat restoration, Multi-Paddock Grazing, Predator Removals, wildlife management Post navigation Previous: Previous post: Texas Hunters Want to Put the Kibosh on Ag Commissioner’s ‘Feral Hog Apocalypse’Next: Next post: Euros Cave to Big Ag Share this:EmailPrintTwitterFacebookLinkedInPinterestFlipboardPocket Posted by Chris Gill All Posts 2 Comments Gustav April 25, 2017 at 9:17 am Biodiversity for a livable climate is putting some great videos up about what people are doing around US to restore land.
+Category: ASSORTED, CATTLE, HABITAT RESTORATION, INVASION BIOLOGY, WILDLIFE & HUNTING Tag: "Invasion Biology", animal development, beavers, Bio-Diversity, Conservation, Erosion Control, Grazing, habitat restoration, Multi-Paddock Grazing, Predator Removals, video, wildlife management Post navigation Previous: Previous post: Texas Hunters Want to Put the Kibosh on Ag Commissioner’s ‘Feral Hog Apocalypse’Next: Next post: Euros Cave to Big Ag Share this:EmailPrintTwitterFacebookLinkedInPinterestFlipboardPocket Posted by Chris Gill Ranching, wildlife management, finance, oil & gas, real estate development and management.
+All Posts 2 Comments Gustav April 25, 2017 at 9:17 am Biodiversity for a livable climate is putting some great videos up about what people are doing around US to restore land.
 I especially like the video presentation with Carol Evans from BLM and ranch manager Jon Griggs.
 It’s incredible what they are doing in Elko, Nevada.
 Reply Chris Gill April 27, 2017 at 1:19 pm Thanks, these are really great.
 Reply Leave a Reply Cancel reply Your email address will not be published.
 Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
 Notify me of new posts by email.